 As our world makes strides with technology, we need to find a way keep up with market needs

 for rare natural resources.
-One of the most rare, of course, are diamonds.
+One of the most rare, of course, are diamonds that are usual parts of many engagement rings.
 As technology has

 developed and the desire for diamonds has never been bigger, scientists have developed

 procedures to re-create the chemical compound of diamonds that take a matter of weeks as

 These synthetic diamonds are most commonly created by these two processes Chemical Vapor

 Deposition (CVD) and High Pressure and High Temperature (HPHT) .
 Both of which begin by

 using a diamond seed- which is a small part of the diamond, usually with the strongest growing